Rudbeckia, summer 2022

 Student advising

-I advise student research on sociolinguistics, pragmatics, and forensic linguistics.
+I advise postgraduate student research on sociolinguistics, pragmatics, and forensic linguistics.
 My advisees include:

 2018.
 Alexandra Lawson.
 Queer Latinx identities in media representations of bias-motivated violence.
 (Research Assistant.)